-There will be a campaign for two open seats on the Wrightsville Beach Board of Aldermen this fall as one member is not seeking re-election and four candidates have filed for two open seats on the board.
+There will be a campaign for two open seats on the Wrightsville Beach Board of Aldermen this fall as one member is not seeking re-election and three candidates have filed for two open seats on the board.

 Meanwhile, Wrightsville Beach Mayor Bill Blair filed for re-election for his third two-year term, with no other candidates yet declared.
 The New Hanover County candidate filing deadline is July 21, 2017.

 After having served two terms, Alderman Lisa Weeks said that she would not seek a third term on the board.

 “I’ve enjoyed my experience serving on the board but I think it’s time to give someone else an opportunity,” Weeks said.

 The candidates for the open board seats include one incumbent, Henry “Hank” Miller, III., a local commercial real estate broker who’s been on the board since 2013.
 In seeking his second term, Miller said that the town was on the right direction, but the board would still had several critical issues to over the coming months.